From The Giants Campaign, a novel

-Steve closed the book and picked up a graph-paper map lying nearby, and used the book as a little desk as he sketched the halls and dungeons of the baron’s keep.
+Steve finished writing notes about the monsters that Rei and Curt would fight.
+Then he closed the notebook and picked up a graph-paper map lying nearby, and used the book as a little desk as he sketched the halls and dungeons of the baron’s keep.
 Now and then his mind wandered to Tess.
 What would interest her about the campaign?
 Well for one, the baron’s daughter, Zadrian, had avoided capture.
-She had on magical shadow armor and roamed the keep to free her father, who was staked out in the courtyard.
-(The shapestealers used him for arrow practice.
-He was barely alive.)
+She had on magical shadow armor and roamed the keep to free her father.

-To Steve’s huge dismay, she wasn’t in class the next morning, but he spotted her at lunch, alone in a far corner.
-She noticed him coming halfway across the cafeteria and pursed her lips in what could have been either annoyance or dry humor.
+To Steve’s huge dismay, Tess wasn’t in class the next morning.
+But then at lunch, he spotted her, alone in a far corner.
+She noticed him approaching halfway across the cafeteria and pursed her lips in what could have been either annoyance or dry humor.
+He swallowed a lump in his throat.
 When he reached the table, she said, “Don’t you have any friends in this school?”

-He shrugged.
+He shrugged, taking pains to seem casual.
 “My friends go to private schools, mostly.”

 “You hang with a rich crowd.”
 Steve took a seat, and she shifted from lounging to sitting up straight.

-“Yeah, we live up in the hills.
+“Yeah, we live up in the West Hills.
 Most of the kids are well off.
 But my dad says private school is a waste till high school.”